Orange French Toast Casserole

 Instructions

-• Preheat oven to 375ºF.
+• Preheat oven to 350ºF.
 Line a 9x13x2 baking dish with parchment paper.

 • Crack eggs into a large bowl and lightly beat with a whisk.
-Whisk in orange juice, cream, maple syrup and vanilla extract.
+Whisk in orange juice, cream, maple syrup, vanilla extract and salt.

 • Dip slices of bread in egg mixture one at a time, then arrange in overlapping, semi-standing-up layers in baking dish (as pictured).
 Drizzle with melted butter.